 How to Find equipment

-If you don’t own have access some climbing shops have gear available for rent.
+If you don’t own all the equipment, you can either search online for climbing gear rental options or get in contact with some climbing shops have gear available for rent.
 Other options are to befriend someone who owns the equipment.
 Pro tip if you offer to carry the crashpad for them they may be more inclined to bring you along.
 Another option is to purchase your own starter set of climbing equipment.
 It might cost and add up to quite a bit initially, but it will be worth it if you are going to use it regularly for the next few years.

 Safety Precautions while bouldering outdoors